 While we generally want to make our male subjects look more masculine, we don’t want them to appear stiff, so ask them to relax their shoulders.

 Step 5 | Give the Hands Something to Do

 Simply placing your subject’s hands into his pocket, or leaving one at rest while the other is placed into a pocket, will help eliminate the awkwardness of your subject looking like he doesn’t know what to do with his hands while posing for a photo.

 The Before and After Result of the Posing Steps for Men

 By making these simple posing adjustments, we can clearly see that we’ve accomplished our goals of expanding our subject’s presence and boosting his masculinity.

 Step 6 | Play with Various Expressions

 With additional adjustments of facial expressions and direction, as well as multiple crops to focus on different parts of your subject’s story, you can create cohesive, impactful images that will look great in an album spread or as part of a wall art cluster.

 Boost your male, female, or group posing game with the Complete Posing Workshop, your guide to transform from photographer to director.
-Find more of the best education in photography, from mastering manual mode to lighting and posing your subjects, at SLR Lounge Premium.
+You may also be interested in our article on photo poses for women.
+In addition, you can find more of the best education in photography, from mastering manual mode to lighting and posing your subjects, at SLR Lounge Premium.